A "must-have" set of basketball coaching tips seems to come from anyone who has ever picked up a clipboard and whistle. I guess I'm no

 It's not just a team you are building, but an entire program.
 The team is the nucleus of the program, but if you are aiming for championships, you can't be insulated from everything else going on.
 You need to focus on developing your team, but you also need to focus on developing your program as a whole.

 Building a championship program requires you to:

-For more ideas and great tips on how to develop championship teams and programs, you can get the legendary Bob Knight's advice on his DVD collection, Bob Knight's Advanced Basketball 3-Pack - in fact, one of the DVDs in the collection is actually called "Essential Drills for Building a Championship Program."
+For more ideas and great tips on how to develop championship teams and programs, you can get Bob Knight's advice on his DVD collection, Bob Knight's Advanced Basketball 3-Pack - in fact, one of the DVDs in the collection is actually called "Essential Drills for Building a Championship Program."

 To condense this basketball coaching tip into one sentence - see the big picture and constantly work to improve upon what you have already built.

 If you want to grow something, you need to water it on a regular basis.
 If you want your coaching skills to improve, you have to continuously be striving to improve your knowledge and your system - the things you do and the way you do things.